Grandview at Bay Beach

 Cavalier King Charles Spaniels take well to apartment living and are very sociable, intelligent dogs.
 They are easy to train and are naturally quiet; not barking unless provoked.

 They do need to be walked daily to keep them happy and healthy and proper training is needed to reduce separation anxiety as they tend to bond strongly with people and can become anxious and destructive when left alone.
+Grooming the Cavalier King Charles Spaniel is relatively easy, but during shedding season, brushing at least twice a day is required.

 7. Shih Tzu